ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 * Manually Constructed Value – Numeric – Optional – Nulls
- allowed – This column is used at target variable level to input manually constructed values into the method (section 6.2.5)
+ allowed – This column is used at target variable level to input manually constructed values into the method (section 8.4 and 8.8)
-* Link Filter Columns (Optional) - This can be any number of columns of any type that are to be used by the link filter (7.0) to prevent responders being used in the imputation link calculations.
+* Link Filter Columns (Optional) - This can be any number of columns of any type that are to be used by the link filter (7.1) to prevent responders being used in the imputation link calculations.

 Unless otherwise noted, fields must not contain null values.
 All other